abuabied/pet-tracker/README.md

 ***Task 2:***

 -Add all pages skeleton

+*Create page files

+*Setup page layout

+*Add routing

--Add Item is ready
+-The Add item infra is ready

+*Create and set necessary components - Add button and event handlers

+*Create the New item form - inputs, buttons, and event handlers

 ***TO DO***

--Complete the add with the server and database
+-Complete the Add item feature

+*Add valid items to the database

 -Get items from the database and present them in page

+*Complete the in page data display component

+*Retrieve data from the database and display it in page

 -Complete the Search feature

+*Filters displayed data based on searched keyword

--Complete the filter feature
+-Complete the Filters feature

+*Filters displayed data based on set filters

+-Display Recent activity

+*Show Recent activities in Home page when logged in

+**Summary**

+-Backend has more services - Handle all user requests and data

+-Frontend is ready - Complete flow, responsive, with main features added.

+**Ready for Task 3**

+*User review - final touch-ups - testing*

+***Task 3:***

+-All flows are working

+-Pleasant user experience

+-Additional features